skalenetwork/mirage-manager/SPEC.md

 FAIR supports two types of nodes: Passive and Active Nodes.

 - **Active Nodes**: Actively contribute to the functioning and security of the network.
 The registered owner of an Active Node cannot own any other node (Active or Passive).
 Active nodes cannot change ownership.
+Public keys of active nodes will be used to verify blocks, thus these must be available forever, even after node deletion.
 - **Passive Nodes**: Do not actively contribute.
 The owner of a Passive Node can own multiple Passive Nodes.
 Passive Nodes can freely change ownership.

 ```solidity